Are you trying to figure out how to declutter sentimental items? Read on to get some help.

-Sentimental items might be the most difficult items to sort through and declutter.
-For this reason, many choose to deal with them toward the end of their decluttering journey.
+Because we love our things and we love our people, sentimental items might be the most difficult items to sort through and declutter.
+For this reason, a lot of the time we put dealing with these items off until we have decluttered everything else in our homes.
 And for THAT reason, they are often not dealt with at all.
 I can’t be the only one with a couple of large boxes in the storage room marked “LANDEE’S MEMORIES” that haven’t been opened in years.
 Well, yours probably don’t say “LANDEE’S Memories” but you know what I mean. 😜

 The funny thing about that is… are my memories actually in that box?
 My MEMORIES?

 No, my memories are in me.
 They can’t be contained in some cardboard box.
 Even if that box was lost, I’d still have my memories, wouldn’t I?

 In reality, the things in that box might help me to remember some things.
 But that’s literally all they can do.
 And oftentimes they don’t even do a good job of doing that.
 I have dolls that my mom made me when I was little in those boxes.
 I see them and I don’t have a single memory come to mind that has to do with the dolls.
 I don’t remember playing with them.
 I don’t remember receiving them from my mom.
 Nothing.
 But yet I keep them because…. because…. ???